West Shore School District: Mount Zion Elementary School

 Mount Zion Elementary School was a grade k-2 school located in Lewisberry, Pennsylvania, Fairview Township.
 After completing second grade, students would continue to third grade at Fairview Elementary School.

 In January 2012, the members of the school board proposed the closure of Mount Zion Elementary School, to help save the district's budget.
 In spring 2012, the final vote was made to close Mount Zion after the end of the school year.
 Since its close, the district temporarily placed its students and incoming students of that area to other elementary schools in the district, until expansions at Fairview Elementary School were complete.
-Fairview Elementary School currently serves as a k-5 elementary school, but will become an intermediate school for grades 5 and 6 in Fall 2024.
+Fairview Elementary School served as a k-5 elementary school, but became an intermediate school for grades 5 and 6 in Fall 2024.

 Lemoyne Middle School

 The West Shore School Board voted unanimously to close Lemoyne Middle School in June 2013 to deal with budget constraints.
 The initial decision was to close either Lemoyne Middle School or New Cumberland Middle School.
-Students were reassigned to the remaining 3 middle schools in the district.
+Students were reassigned to the remaining 3 middle schools in the district, and the eighth graders moved on to Cedar Cliff.

 Lower Allen Elementary School

 Lower Allen Elementary was a grade k-2 school located in Camp Hill, Pennsylvania, Lower Allen Township.
 After completing second grade, students would continue to Rossmoyne Elementary School.

-Following the completion of the new Rossmoyne Elementary School build, Lower Allen Elementary would be closed in 2021.
+Following the completion of the new Rossmoyne Elementary School build, Lower Allen Elementary closed in 2021.
+As of 2025, the building now houses Capital Area Intermediate Unit.

-Fairview elementary school
+Fairview Elementary school

-Fairview elementary is a k-5 school located in Lewisberry, Pennsylvania, Fairview Township.
+Fairview Elementary was a k-5 school located in Lewisberry, Pennsylvania, Fairview Township.
 In November 2022, the school district voted to close Fairview once the intermediate schools open in fall 2024 due to budget restraints.
-The students from Fairview would be brought to Fishing Creek, Rossmoyne, or Newberry elementary schools.
+Fairview was later chosen to be the site of one of the new intermediate schools.
+Fairview Elementary remained open while its successor was being built, its last school year being the 2023-2024 school year.
+Fairview Intermediate School opened at the beginning of the 2024-2025 school year, and serves grades 5 and 6.